 While the exact mechanisms by which Stem Cell Therapy works can be debated, the bottom line for the patient is, “Do I get rid of my pain and get back to the activities I desire?”
-In the majority of cases the answer is, “Yes!”
+In the majority of cases, the answer is, “Yes!”

 We only use the patient’s own adult stem cells.
-We take the bone marrow from the patient’s own tibia or iliac crest bones and use fat from the abdominal or buttock areas so that the stem cells are the freshest.
-Additionally, there is no cross contamination this way!
+We take the bone marrow from the patient’s own tibia or iliac crest bones.
+And then use fat from the abdominal or buttock areas so that the stem cells are the freshest.
+Additionally, there is no cross-contamination this way!
 We then inject these cells into the defective joint.